 The KS3 paper will consist of an assessed practical workshop in class.
 Your teacher will give you a performance task to prepare and share in groups.
 You will be assessed on your ideas and development, as well as your performance.
 You will also be asked to reflect on your own and other people's performance work.

-Topics to Revise: The E KS3 Drama Glossary has lots of great key terms and phrases on it.
+The KS3 Drama Glossary has lots of great key terms and phrases on it.
 You might be able to use some of these in class when talking about performance work.

 DT